Fars29/QuickLabel/README.md

 ## Team sync

 QuickLabel uses the [Hugging Face Hub](https://huggingface.co/docs/huggingface_hub) as its sync backend.
 Before each push it pulls remote changes and merges the COCO JSON automatically, re-numbering IDs to avoid conflicts.
-Your HF token is stored in the OS keyring, never in plaintext.
+Your HF token is stored in the OS keyring, not in plaintext.

 ---